 Day 3.
 Saturday, September 26: Warsaw

 Enjoy a full day of sightseeing in Warsaw, beginning with a visit to St. Stanislaus Kostka Church, where Father Jerzy Popieluszko was brutally murdered by militant security police in 1984.
-See Pilsudski Square, Warsaw’s largest square, used over the centuries for military parades and national celebrations.
-Follow the Royal Route to Lazienki Park seeing the Chopin Monument, enchanting gardens, and the Palace on the water.
 Then, walk along the streets of the Old Town.
 Admire the Castle Square with its Royal Castle, the Old Town Market Square, and the Barbican and City Walls.
-Visit the Church of St. Anna, where Pope St. John Paul II celebrated a Mass for the young people of Poland, and the Cathedral of St. John the Baptist, Warsaw’s oldest church.
+Visit the Cathedral of St. John the Baptist, Warsaw’s oldest church and the Church of St. Anna, where Pope St. John Paul II celebrated a Mass for the young people of Poland.
+See Pilsudski Square, Warsaw’s largest square, used over the centuries for military parades and national celebrations.
+Afterwards, admire Lazienki Park seeing the Chopin Monument, enchanting gardens, and the Palace on the water.
 Finally, attend a Chopin piano recital in the Museum of the Archdiocese of Warsaw.
 Tonight, enjoy a welcome dinner at a typical Polish restaurant in Warsaw.
 (BB, WD)

 Day 4.
 Sunday, September 27: Warsaw – Niepokalanow – Swinice Warckie – Czestochowa

 This morning, drive to Niepokalanow, the “City of the Immaculate Virgin”.
 The Franciscan Monastery was founded in 1927 by St. Maximilian Kolbe, a martyr from the death camp in Auschwitz, and in 1980 Pope St. John Paul II gave the church the title of basilica.
-A statue of the Immaculate Conception was placed in a niche in the front wall of the basilica.
 Meet the priests from the Niepokalanow Sanctuary and visit the museum of St. Maximilian Kolbe.
 Continue to Swinice Warckie for a visit to St. Casimir parish church where St. Faustina, who spread the devotion of the Divine Mercy, was baptized.
 Head to Czestochowa for dinner and overnight.
 (BB, D)

 Day 5.
 Monday, September 28: Czestochowa – Auschwitz – Tyniec – Krakow